Enterprise Data Governance Transformation

 Team Structure

-- Project Lead: Senior consultant
+- Project Lead: Senior Manager

 - Technical Lead: Me